 Serrated polyps: Insurance companies will weigh all the facts regarding this diagnosis.
 In general, serrated polyps are rarely malignant and this is normally determined by where the polyps are located within the colon.

-So this type of polyp shouldn’t have a negative impact on your rating.
+So this type of polyp shouldn’t have a negative impact on the rate class you are approved for.

 Adenomatous polyps: These colon polyps account for only 2/3 of all polyps.
 The unfortunate fact is adenomatous polyps are nearly always cancerous.